-Dicing an onion is a basic skill, but not everyone knows how to quickly achieve a uniform dice.
-Here’s how to dice up an onion quickly with no fuss.
+Dicing an onion is a basic skill, but not everyone knows how to quickly achieve uniform results.
+Here’s how to dice an onion fast and furious, with no fuss.

-Some recipes call for a rough chop rather than a uniform dice; did you know they are technically two different types of cuts?
-No worries if you didn’t, we’ll show you the difference below.
+Some recipes call for a rough chop rather than a uniform dice, but did you know they’re technically two different types of cuts?
+No worries if you didn’t; we’ll show you the difference below.

 Chopping means cutting something in similarly sized pieces, while dicing involves cutting something (like an onion) into uniform pieces.
 A diced ingredient will typically take on a small cube-like shape.